bootdotdev/blog/content/computer-science/why-learn-computer-science.md

 Even if you learned everything there was to learn in computer science and never worked in the computer science field, it would not be a waste of time.
 You’ll practice your creativity as I mentioned in point three, but you’ll also practice collaboration, communication, and indulging in your curiosity.
 You’ll learn resilience.
 You’ll learn how to research.

-The “soft” skills you learn when you study computer science are useful and applicable everywhere else in the job industry.
+The "soft" skills you learn when you study computer science are useful and applicable everywhere else in the job industry.
 That’s why you should learn computer science.

 ## 6. Only up from here